mikkelhegn/developer/content/cloud/custom-fermyon-subdomain.md

 ![Cloud UI with app panel view open](../../static/image/app-panel-view-w-edit-subdomain-button.png)

-## Apply New Custom Fermyon Domain
+## Apply New Custom Fermyon Subdomain

-In the text box, you will see your application's current subdomain, followed by the apex domain `fermyon.app`.
+In the text box, you will see your application's current domain record.

 ![Custom subdomain panel with original subdomain](../../static/image/custom-subdomain-panel-original.png)